NoahNaki/levelplugin/README.md

 # LevelPlugin

 A large Minecraft RPG plugin built with Maven.
-It requires a Spigot 1.19 server and depends on several plugins including MythicMobs, Citizens, Vault, ProtocolLib and PlaceholderAPI.
+It requires a Spigot 1.19 server and depends on several plugins including MythicMobs, Citizens, Vault, ProtocolLib, PlaceholderAPI and Denizen.

 ## Building